semojs/semo/packages/core/README.md

 # @semo/core

-This is the core of Semo, privide core methods.
+This is the core of Semo, provide core methods for other command line tools.